-We assign a Counterparty Risk (CR) Assessment of A3(cr)/Prime-2(cr) to RCI.
+We assign a Counterparty Risk (CR) Assessment of A3(cr)/Prime-2(cr) and Counterparty Risk Ratings (CRRs) of A3/Prime-2 to RCI.

 Credit strengths

 - " RCI is essential to its parent's strategy. - " The bank's asset risk is moderate. - " Adequate capitalisation supports the bank's risk profile. - " RCI has maintained strong profitability through the credit cycle. - " The bank has limited refinancing risk, an increasing deposit base and an adequate liquidity buffer.